Web accessibility: Ireland

 In Ireland, the Disability Act 2005 requires that where a public body communicates in electronic form with one or more persons, the contents of the communication must be, as far as practicable, "accessible to persons with a visual impairment to whom adaptive technology is available" (Section 28(2)).
 The National Disability Authority has produced a Code of Practice giving guidance to public bodies on how to meet the obligations of the Act.
 This is an approved code of practice and its provisions have the force of legally binding statutory obligations.
 It states that a public body can achieve compliance with Section 28(2) by "reviewing existing practices for electronic communications in terms of accessibility against relevant guidelines and standards", giving the example of "Double A conformance with the Web Accessibility Initiative's (WAI) Web Content Accessibility Guidelines (WCAG)".

 Israel

-The Israeli Ministry of Justice recently published regulations requiring Internet websites to comply with Israeli standard 5568, which is based on the W3C Web Content Accessibility Guidelines 2.0.
+In 2014, the Israeli Ministry of Justice published regulations requiring Internet websites to comply with Israeli standard 5568, which is based on the W3C Web Content Accessibility Guidelines 2.0.
 The main differences between the Israeli standard and the W3C standard concern the requirements to provide captions and texts for audio and video media.
 The Israeli standards are somewhat more lenient, reflecting the current technical difficulties in providing such captions and texts in Hebrew.